YoannPa/BiocompR/README.md

 </p>

-As one can see the first eigenvectors discriminate specific genes more strongly than latest ones.
+As one can see, the first eigenvectors discriminate specific genes more strongly than latest ones.

 Finally one can select the Top10 most interesting genes following their scores for the 5 first and most important eigenvectors:
 ```R